tc39/source-map/proposals/range-mappings.md

 These information problem is especially problematic when applying a SourceMap to another SourceMap.
 Here we can only use locations that are specified in both SourceMaps.
 We have to be lucky that locations match up.

+### Practical example

+As an example let's look at a build process when a TypeScript file is converted to JavaScript first and that is minified afterwards.

+The TypeScript to JavaScript transformation is mostly keeping code identical, but removing type annotations.
+Theoretically only a few SourceMap mappings are needs, as most code stays identical.

+Minifying is a bigger transformation of the code, which one it's own would result in a lot of SourceMap mappings to be generated.

+When both build steps are applied in a pipeline, this would result in a SourceMap with a coarse granularity since it could only map points that are defined in the TypeScript and the minifier SourceMap.

+With this proposal the TypeScript SourceMap could use range mappings to describe code that is kept identical in the TypeScript transformation.
+This would result in a fine granularity of the final SourceMap as described in the SourceMap produced from the minifier.

+The TypeScript SourceMap would behave identical to a SourceMap mapping every single char of the generated code, but without the need for more mappings in the SourceMap.

 ## Proposal